-Although it is not a crucial information it is certainly worth knowing which of item groups you can find in the game.
-There are six main item groups currently in LoL and each of them have additional sub-groups.
+Although it is not crucial information it is certainly worth knowing which of item groups you can find in the game.
+There are six main item groups currently in LoL and each of them has additional sub-groups.
 The main set consists of Starter Items, Tools, Defense, Attack, Magic and Movement.

 Tools - unlike the previous group this one is not as obvious.
-Here can can find Consumables, items responsible for Gold Income and Vision&Trinkets.
-Most of these objects are relatively cheap and aren't kept for a full duration of a game.
+Here can find Consumables, items responsible for Gold Income and Vision&Trinkets.
+Most of these objects are relatively cheap and aren't kept for the full duration of a game.
 They are there just to help players in many situations.
 Either by improving their health recovery, by showing what's hidden behind Fog of War or by boosting their gold income.

 League of Legend items